notaryproject/specifications/README.md

 # Notary Project Specifications

-This repositories is in active maintenance and contains specifications shared across repositories under Notary Project as well as used by other open source projects and/or vendor tools that want to interoperate with Notary Project tooling.
+This repository is in active maintenance and contains specifications shared across repositories under Notary Project as well as used by other open source projects and/or vendor tools that want to interoperate with Notary Project tooling.

 Please see the Notary Project [README](https://github.com/notaryproject/.github/blob/main/README.md) file to learn about overall Notary Project.